lucaskup/PorosityAnalisys/README.md

 ## How to cite

 Yet to be published.
-Manuscript submited to the International Journal of Remote Sensing.
+Manuscript submited to the Australian Journal of Earth Sciences.

 ## Credits
 This work is credited to the [Vizlab | X-Reality and GeoInformatics Lab](http://www.vizlab.unisinos.br/) and the following authors and developers: [Lucas Silveira Kupssinskü](https://www.researchgate.net/profile/Lucas_Kupssinskue).